Heidi L. McKinney, PhD, LMFT

 Marriage & Family Therapist

 Heidi has taken a position with a hospital organization in Vancouver, Washington.
 If you are seeking a referral for a new Therapist or are a previous patient who needs to contact Heidi, please call 360-218-0596 or contact her through secure email by following the direction below.

 I enjoy work as a Marital and Family Therapist.
 Listening to the places people have been, and where they would like to be.
 The changes are within themselves as individuals, and very likely relate to their significant relationships.
 It is very much like building a puzzle, fitting the pieces together, and bringing the image into a clearer perspective.
 There is satisfaction in being present to watch it unveil.

 I started this journey at Trevecca Nazarene University, developing my undergraduate degree in Social Science with an emphasis in Psychology.
 I also have a minor degree in Science.
 Becoming a Licensed Marital and Family Therapist took a few years of life experience in between receiving my B.A. and beginning the Masters Degree Program at TNU.

 I married my husband, Joey, in January of 1987, and had my son Will, September of 1988.
 In February of 1991 my daughter, Laura, was born.
 I worked part-time jobs that allowed me flexible time with my family and even home-schooled for a couple of years.
 My husband and I had discussed my getting a masters degree for several years until we both felt the time was right for me to pursue it.
-I thoroughly appreciate those years of one on one interaction with my children, and appreciate those women who may not have had that privilege.
-It is about loving well in spite of circumstances.
+I thoroughly appreciate those years of one on one interaction with my children and appreciate those women who may not have had that privilege.
+It is about loving well despite circumstances.